fvaloyd/ResultPattern/README.md

 public async Task<IActionResult> AddProduct(int productId, int storeId)
     => await _basketService.AddProductAsync(productId, storeId, _currentUserService.UserId!).ToActionResult();
 ```

+> note: As of version 3.0.0 you must to install `Francisvac.Result.AspNetCore` nuget package in order to use the `ToActionResult()` extension method.

 We see that the endpoint code is quite clean and the most important thing is that it will return valuable information to the user in case the AddProductAsync method does not complete successfully.